Woody4618/bar/README.md

 I have not gotten the time yet to try these.
 So if anyone could provide the code for one of these would be awesome.
 Since these dont use the L2C interface we currently use for the smalle OLED display.

-# Connect the Raspberry to the internet
+# Connect the Raspberry to mobile internet

 By default this project uses WIFI.
 But if you want to you can also connect it to 4g, LTE or Lorawan to work anywhere.
 Here are some options: